phpmyadmin/phpmyadmin/doc/setup.rst

 :file:`config.inc.php` because the default configuration file is version- specific.

-If you have upgraded your MySQL server from a version previous to 4.1.2 to version 5.x or newer and if you use the phpMyAdmin configuration storage, you should run the :abbr:`SQL (structured query language)` script found in :file:`examples/upgrade_tables_mysql_4_1_2+.sql`.
+If you have upgraded your MySQL server from a version previous to 4.1.2 to version 5.x or newer and if you use the phpMyAdmin configuration storage, you should run the :term:`SQL` script found in :file:`examples/upgrade_tables_mysql_4_1_2+.sql`.

 .. index:: Authentication mode